LucasDelfino92/morrowindsharp/mw#.md

 [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765)
 Add as Luck-based Critical Strike mechanic.
 The higher your Luck, the greater your chances to inflict a critical attack that deals extra damage.
 This applies to both you *and* your enemies.
-- Right-click on the installed file and click **Open in Explorer**.
-- Open **MWSE\config\r0_crit_config.lua** using a text editor.
-- Change the damageMultiplier to **1.2**.
-- Save your changes.
-- Open **MWSE\mods\r0\crit\main.lua** using a text editor.
-- Change the speedMult on line 21 to **1.66**.
-- Save your changes.

-> This drastically nerfs the Critical Strike mechanic, particularly important as many creatures and NPCs have their Luck set to 100 and could easily kill the player in a couple of hits.

 [**Pass the Time**](https://www.nexusmods.com/morrowind/mods/48217)
 Allows you to drastically speed up time while a key is pressed, a more natural way to wait than the vanilla wait menu.